CJB-2702/Armada-PBMS/context/Phase1Plan.md

 - All user-created records will be properly tracked with audit trail
 - The build system will be extensible for future phases

+## Current Implementation Status

+### Phase 1A: Core Foundation Tables ✅ COMPLETED
+- All 7 core models implemented and working
+- Hierarchical asset relationship structure implemented (Asset → MakeModel → AssetType)
+- Database tables created and functional
+- Basic model relationships established
+- User Created Base Class providing audit trail functionality

+### Phase 1B: Core System Initialization 🔄 IN PROGRESS
+- Tiered build system architecture designed

 ## Summary

-**Phase 1A is COMPLETE** - Core foundation tables are implemented and working.
+**Phase 1A is COMPLETE** - Core foundation tables are implemented and working with the new hierarchical relationship structure.

 **Phase 1B is IN PROGRESS** - Focus on implementing the tiered build system and system initialization.